suprachakra/Ride-Sharing-Ecosystem/README.md

 **Balancing Onboarding & Retention Budgets:**
 To avoid ballooning cost structures, we define a stable ratio (e.g., 60% retention vs. 40% acquisition) each quarter.
 If churn rises significantly or competitor sign-ups surge, we might shift to a 50–50 approach for a limited time.
 If such a move inflates overhead beyond 1% of monthly margin targets, we revert or retarget sign-up efforts more selectively.

+**Pooling-Specific Incentives:**
+Beyond standard sign-up bonuses, we introduce mini-bonuses for drivers who maintain an average of 2+ riders per pooled trip for a given day (or week).
+- Example: “Earn an extra $X if you complete 15 pooled trips in a day.”
+- This ensures drivers see tangible benefits, offsetting any complexity from multi-stop routes.
+- If driver feedback remains negative after 2 sprints, consider simplifying incentives or showing real-time ‘potential group fare’ in the driver app to prove higher earnings.

 #### 19.2 Handling Different Driver Profiles

 **Full-Time vs. Part-Time Dynamics:**